Skip to main content

 The hotel development was significantly delayed due to a slowdown in the construction industry during and following Covid and Brexit.
 Work on-site slowed in May 2023 and then stopped and the developer was put into administration on 17 October 2023.

-At a Cabinet meeting on Tuesday 15 October 2024, Cabinet Members approved the transfer of the hotel from the administrators to the preferred bidder.
+At a Cabinet meeting on Tuesday 15 October 2024, Cabinet Members approved the transfer of the hotel from the administrators to a preferred bidder.
+This sale fell through.

 You can read more about the latest on this project in the following Cabinet agenda papers from previous meetings: